Rapid Developer Profile: Pim van der Noll’s Path from .NET to Mendix

-For our most recent rapid developer story, we caught up with Pim van der Noll, Mendix Business Engineer at Appronto.
+For our most recent maker profile, we caught up with Pim van der Noll, Mendix Business Engineer at Appronto.
 Pim talked to us about faster and more transparent development and the benefit it has on his customer relationships.
 He also gives tips on how to get the business engaged with rapid application development.

 I studied informatics and management at the Avans University of Applied Sciences.
 After university, I started at Info Support, a consulting firm, building custom applications in .NET.
 I worked as a programmer for several years, receiving numerous certifications in Microsoft products.

 I loved creating things for customers, but I was never a die-hard programmer.
 After a few years, I moved into a functional designer role.
 In this capacity, I focused on talking to customers, helping to design their requirements, and managing their projects.
 I managed several projects for custom applications, mainly in the financial services sector.